582-41B-VA/lecture-notes/03_http-server/README.md

 Let's break the code down to better understand what it does:

--   The `do_GET()` method is used to create responses to requests of type GET.
+-   The `do_GET()` method is used to create responses for requests of type GET.
+It gets called automatically if a GET request is made to the server.
 Similar methods can be defined for POST, DELETE, and so forth.
 -   The `path` instance variable is assigned to the request's URL path.
     We use it to decide how to respond to specific requests depending on